linster/AADExample/README.md

 - Add a pinned app widget for Android 8.0 that opens Activity34

 - Another app widget will contain the magic number above, as well as a list of "elephant"[number:] strings.
 Clicking on a particular string will launch an email intent filled with that string.

+- Another widget, same as above, but each list item opens a different app deep link?